tas50/chef-ohai-mdadm/README.md

 A Chef Ohai plugin for gathering mdadm data.
 This will give you output of all your mdadm software raid volumes in Linux.

 ##Usage
 Install the plugin in your /etc/chef/ohai_plugins direcotry, and add the Ohai cookbook to your runlist to load plugins from that directory.
+There are plugins provided for Ohai 6 and Ohai 7.
+Make sure to use the appropriate plugin based on your version of Ohai.

 ###Example Output: